Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Honda Fit Insurance
+How to Shop for More Affordable Honda Fit Insurance

-The following is a brief recap of the concepts that were touched on in this article.
+The following list is a summary of the primary concepts that were covered above.

-- It is possible to save as much as $110 per year simply by quoting online in advance
+- It is possible to save around $110 per year simply by quoting early and online

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.